caerbannogwhite/preludio/core/gandalff/README.md

 ## GANDALFF: Golang, ANother DAta Library For Fun

-Or Gdl: Golang Data Library
+Or, for short, GDL: Golang Data Library

 ### What is it?